We continue to follow current government guidance on COVID-19, which can be found here.

 If you test positive for coronavirus, you must self-isolate immediately

-- Anyone you live with must self-isolate for 14 days from when you start self-isolating.
+- Anyone you live with must self-isolate for 10 days from when you start self-isolating unless they are exempt from isolation.
+Please read the full government guidance on exemption from isolation here.

 If you test negative for coronavirus, you no longer need to self-isolate with your household, as long as: